ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 **Questions:**

 - What does the "Not Secure" warning mean in the first picture and what risks does visiting sites with the warning pose?
+  Answer:- The "Not Secure" warning means the connection is not secure.
+It is not trustable to use.
+It may affect our personal data and information.
+         - Also, The banking sector always have to use HTTPS to encrypt our password and account details.
+The banking site without HTTPS is insecure and never be used.
+So we can judge that it is a phishing or scam.

 - Why does the second site show up as "trusted" to the browser?
+  Answer:- It is secure to use because it uses a valid HTTPS connection which is encrypted.
+         - It also shows that connection is private and secure to use.

 - What other ways are there to detect a phishing/scam site?
     - Are there any tools available online?
+  Answer:- Yes, there are some tools available online to detect the scam sites.
+For Example - Password manager - It can be used to protect us from login any unknown website.
+If site is unknown then password and login details will not automatically filled which we have already saved for our known website.
+            - URL scanner- It can be used to check and verify the URL website.

 - What is typosquatting and how does it relate to the pictures?
     - What is **UDRP** and how does it help with combatting typosquatting?
     - If you were to own the domain **ouspg.org** and would be running your crypto banking application at **bank.ouspg.org**, what domains could you monitor for warning signs of possible phishing attempts against your customers?
+  Answer:- Typosquatting means where hacker uses the same domain with misspelling.
+         - UDRP stands for Uniform Domain-Name Dispute-Resolution Policy.
+It is established by thr internet corporation for resolving the dispute like typosquatting. trademark can file a case against disputed domain and trademark have to prove that dispute domain is similar to their trademark and used for bad faith.
+By doing this, the disputed domain can be canceled.
+         - If the original domain is "ouspg.org", then the hacker can use domains like "ouspg.net", "ouspg.com", "ouspg.bank", "bank.ouspg.org", "ousp.org"

 #### Task 1B: Certificates